SyncfusionExamples/How-to-pass-custom-values-from-client-to-server-in-filemanager/Vue/README.md

 4. Open the Vue sample application.

-5. To install File Manager component, use the following command
+5. To install packages, use the following command

     ```ts
-    npm install @syncfusion/ej2-vue-filemanager --save
+    npm install
     ```

 6. Just mapping host number in the place of {port} in the ajaxSettings property of the File Manager component.